20 Hacks to Decorate Studio Apartment on a Budget

 13. Add peel-and-stick wallpaper

 Peel-and-stick wallpaper is a great way to add color and style to your studio apartment without breaking the bank.
+It’s easy to apply and remove, making it perfect for renters.

 Try using it on a single accent wall or in small areas like a backsplash.
 You can even use it to decorate furniture or line shelves for a fun pop of color.